mittons/DoggoDec16/README.md

 *Dec17 note: I was not able to finish some of the testing code before the day ended (December 16).
 On December 17 I decided to restart this project from scratch and finish it within the day.
 Then I copied the missing bits into this project and crossed my fingers for a successful build on first attempt.* :fingers_crossed:

+**Dec 18..
+'Second commit' note: Turns out copy pasting the code didn't work.
+The unit/widget tests for this project (Dec16) failed.
+Because I was testing for a button with the same functionality but using the button text from the Dec17 project.
+The Dec17 passed all the unit tests on first try... but it failed integration testing.
+So.
+I guess.
+Yeah.
+In the Dec 17 project it was just the wrong port number (I tried to access the mock api using the internal docker container port 8017 instead of the port the docker service exposes 3017.
+So that project push failed the deadline I set (before midnight dec 17/18) on a single digit (3017 vs 8017).
+Bawwwwww (Next time, I guess?).)**

 Uses [MockDogApiDec16](https://github.com/mittons/MockDogApi16) as a mock api image for testing.

 ## Started On: